 Moving your mailbox to ProtonMail is easy with our Import-Export app.
-The app is currently available to all users who have early, beta access to Proton features (you can get this by upgrading to a Plus, Professional, or Visionary plan in your ProtonMail Settings > Subscription).
+The app is currently available to all users who have a paid plan (you can upgrade to a Plus, Professional, or Visionary plan in your ProtonMail Settings > Subscription).

 Set up email forwarding

 Once you’ve imported existing messages, continue with the setup of automatic forwarding.
 This ensures that all the new messages sent to your old Yahoo account also arrive in your ProtonMail inbox.
 Once senders learn your new Proton address, they can reach you directly at your ProtonMail address.